-Inactive Status is available to anyone who has not worked in the field of Speech-Language Pathology and/or Audiology for the fiscal year (July 1 through June 30).
+Inactive Status is granted to licensees who are retired or who do not practice audiology or speech-language pathology during the fiscal year (July 1 through June 30).
 For example, if you have worked one hour, you are not eligible to claim inactive status.
 Inactive Status is an option where your can keep your license current, but you are simply retiring your continuing education for the year.

-If you wish to claim inactive status for the year, you must complete a Renewal Application Form, submit the renewal fee, and complete the Inactive Status Affidavit on the back of the Continuing Education Report Form.
+If you wish to claim inactive status for the year, you must complete a Renewal Application online and submit the renewal fee.

-In order to resume the practice of Speech-Language Pathology and/or Audiology, the licensee must submit proof of completion of five clock hours of continuing education in the area of licensure for each year that inactive status was maintained (maximum 25 hours).
+In order to resume the practice of audiology or speech-language pathology, licensees on inactive status shall demonstrate completion of five clock hours of continuing education in the area of licensure for each year that inactive status was maintained (maximum 25 hours).

-The inactive licensee may submit the required five hours of continuing education each year he/she is retired or submit all of the hours the year he/she returns to work in the profession.
+The inactive licensee may submit the required five hours of continuing education each year he/she is on inactive status or submit all of the hours the year he/she returns to work in the profession.

 Continuing Education Pre-Approval

-Pre-approval is required for continuing education events that do not meet the requirements as listed under § 127.K.1-11, and pre-approval of continuing education events is required in those situations where it is unclear whether or not the topic is relevant to the profession or will further a professional's expertise in a particular area.
+Pre-approval is required for continuing education events that do not meet the requirements as listed under §127.K.1-11, and pre-approval of continuing education events is required in those situations where it is unclear whether the topic is relevant to the profession or will further a professional's expertise in a particular area.

 Licensees shall request pre-approval of activities a minimum of thirty (30) days in advance.

 A percentage of licensees will be audited each year as a means of evaluating compliance with the continuing education requirements.
-The Board may request, through random audit, verification of continuing education submitted, including information regarding content and attendance.
+The Board may request, through random audit, verification of clock hours submitted, including information regarding content and attendance.
 If the title of the activity does not clearly state the content, a description and/or time-ordered agenda may be required.